Cretezy/godot-object-serializer/README.md

 Classes can implement `_serializer(serialize: Callable) -> Dictionary` and `static _deserialize(data: Dictionary, deserialize: Callable) -> Variant` to customize the serialization.

-Note that the type field will automatically be added after running your custom serializer, and the field will be present in the deserializer's `data`.
+Note that the type field (by default `._type`) will automatically be added after your custom serializer, and the field will be present in the deserializer's `data`.
 Having a custom serializer/deserializer skips constructor handling.

 To serialize/deserialize nested data, use the `serialize`/`deserialize` Callables provided to your method.
 This is only required for non-primitives.